neuronflicker/CTF/TryHackMe/LearningPaths/CompleteBeginner/LearnLinux/README.md

 No questions to answer - just click to confirm.

 ## [Section 3: Basic File Operations] - Running a Binary
-Explains relative paths and how to run downloaded/created binaries
+Explains relative paths and how to run downloaded/created binaries.

 ### Questions
 1. How would you run a binary called hello using the directory shortcut . ?